MRi-LE/Ansible-PVE-Win11-Playbook/README.md

 Ansible playbook to create Windows templates for Proxmox (PVE) based lab environment (somewhat customized for mine, but easy enough to tweak), prepped for further Ansible automation.
 Tested with Proxmox v9.0.11 & Ansible 2.15.13.

 ### Goals:
-- Create a base Windows Server 2019 template image for [Proxmox VE](https://www.proxmox.com/en/proxmox-ve)
+- Create a base Windows 11 template image for [Proxmox VE](https://www.proxmox.com/en/proxmox-ve)
 - Start with only a base ISO from Microsoft (no other components like MDT necessary)
 - Apply necessary [VirtIO drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html#virtio-win-direct-downloads) (to run on Proxmox/KVM) during Windows Setup
 - Pre-configure Windows image for Ansible to allow for further downstream configuration